17. Example [nuxt-20]: Porting the [vuejs-22] example

 this.$emit('loading', true)

-// Initialize the session with the server - asynchronous request
+// initialize the session with the server - asynchronous request

 this.$dao()

-// Initialize a JSON session
+// initialize a jSON session

 .initSession()

-// we received the response
+// we got the answer

 .then((response) => {

-// end of wait
+// end waiting

 this.$emit('loading', false)

-// analyze the response
+// response analysis

-if (response.status !== 700) {
+if (response.état !== 700) {

-// display the error
+// error is displayed

-this.message = response.response
+this.message = response.réponse

 this.showError = true

-// return to the event loop
+// return to event loop

 return